Fostering U.S. Global Competitiveness

 What is the Subsidies Enforcement Office and What Can It Do for You?

-ITA's Import Administration (IA) knows that U.S. exporters, manufacturers and workers can be highly successful in diverse industries and overseas markets when they can compete on a level playing field.
+ITA's Enforcement and Compliance (E&C) knows that U.S. exporters, manufacturers and workers can be highly successful in diverse industries and overseas markets when they can compete on a level playing field.
 However, it is clear that not all foreign companies or governments always play by internationally accepted rules.
 IA's Subsidies Enforcement Office (SEO) is committed to confronting foreign government subsidies and related trade barriers that impede U.S. companies' and workers' ability to expand into and compete fairly in these crucial markets.
 With a variety of resources and tools at its disposal, the SEO provides:

 What Other Remedies Are Available To Combat Unfair Foreign Subsidies?